 A. All members are expected to represent this organization, and thus is expected to portray a good image of the organization

-B. If member of MASA OSU is acting in such way that could jeopardize the image of either MASA OSU, its Advisor and/or Executive Committee, the Executive Committee will have the right to put the member on probation, or a counseling session with the Advisor and/or the Executive Committee.
+B. If a member of MASA OSU is acting in such way that could jeopardize the image of either MASA OSU, its Advisor and/or Executive Committee, the Executive Committee will have the right to put the member on probation, or a counseling session with the Advisor and/or the Executive Committee.

 C. If the member continues his/her action as stated in B of this section, the Advisor and/or Executive Committee has the right to remove the member from the organization.